-Director of Undergraduate Studies; Professor of Mathematics and Statistics, Affiliated Faculty Department of Philosophy, Faculty member Science in Human Culture Program, Faculty member CIERA
+Director of Undergraduate Studies for Statistics; Professor of Mathematics and Statistics and Data Science, Affiliated Faculty Department of Philosophy, Faculty member Science in Human Culture Program, Faculty member CIERA

 - Lunt 227

 My principal research interests revolve around mathematical probability (in particular, large deviation theory) and Bayesian statistics (in particular, the study of exchangeability).
 I am also interested in the history, philosophical foundations, and legal applications of probability and statistics.

 My primary applied interest is DNA identification evidence, and more generally the use of science in law.
 My current historical interest is the use of cryptography during WWII.